Little Toys

-Playthings (小玩意 (Xiǎo wányì)), also known as Little Toys, is a 1933 silent film directed by filmmaker Sun Yu.
-It is one of two films Sun Yu directed in 1933 (the other being Daybreak).
-The film stars popular Chinese actress Ruan Lingyu, and was produced by the leftist film production company, Lianhua Film Company.
+Playthings (小玩意 (Xiǎo wányì)), also known as Little Toys or Small Toys, is a 1933 silent film directed by filmmaker Sun Yu.
+It is one of two films Sun Yu directed in 1933. (the other film being Daybreak).
+This film was released on October 10th, which is on the eve of National Day and before WWII.
+Sun Yu is also famously known for the films Wild Rose (1932) and Daybreak (1933).
+The film stars popular Chinese actress Ruan Lingyu, and was produced by the leftist film production company Lianhua Film Company.
+The film contains the elements of drama, melodrama, war, westernization, motherhood and sacrifice.
 The story follows a village toy-maker, Sister Ye, who urges a group of villagers to continue making traditional playthings despite immense competition from foreign toy factories.
 Synonymous to many other films made during the same time period, Playthings is a patriotic propaganda film that expresses skepticism towards China's rapid urbanization and industrialization.

 Made after Japan's invasion of China, Little Toys is a "Marxist war melodrama, containing strong nationalist sentiment yet reflecting Western influences."
 Today, the film is recognized as one of the best Chinese films of the 20th century.